 Dairy Farming: Crueler Than Any Industry

-For example, female in dairy industry are forced to become pregnant so that they can lactate and produce milk that human can take and sell.
+For example, females in the dairy industry are forced to become pregnant so that they can lactate and produce milk that humans can take and sell.
 And this is done forcefully year after year continuously which is not good for their health.

-Cows and buffaloes are not even provided with proper vaternary care and medicines.
+Cows and buffaloes are not even provided with proper veterinary care and medicines.
 They are left bleeding if in case they are injured.

 In my opinion, Veganism as a moment should be considered on a serious note.
 It wouldn’t make a difference immediately but gradually.
-And animals are living beings just like us exceptthe fact that they can’t speak up for themselves like us.
-And honestly we all are dependent on each others so why not adopt an animal friendly approach towards life.
+And animals are living beings just like us except the fact that they can’t speak up for themselves like us.
+And honestly, we all are dependent on each other so why not adopt an animal-friendly approach toward life.

-Even if we can not take big steps or make big difference we can atleast shift to being a vegetarian for starters and gradually shift to veganism can also make a difference.
+Even if we can not take big steps or make a big difference we can at least shift to being a vegetarian for starters and gradually shifting to veganism can also make a difference.